-Hello to all you visitors from Google!
+Hello to all you visitors who have searched for John Dickerson.

 I really enjoyed my four month return to Face the Nation this summer.